Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

    ingressKeyHttps: ...
 ```

-Each cert and key should have be inserted with the following format (same indent and empty lines):
+Insert each cert and key with the following format (same indent and empty lines):

 ```yaml
    ingressCert: |